Cecilapp/Cecil/docs/8-Extend.md

 There is several way to extend Cecil:

 1. Pages Generator
-2. Templates extension
+2. Template extension
 3. Output post processor

 ## Pages Generator

-You can create a custom Generator to create pages without Markdown files (with data from a database or an API) or alter existing pages.
+A Generator help you to create pages without Markdown files (with data from a database or an API) or alter existing pages.

 Just add your Generator to the [`pages.generators`](4-Configuration.md#generators) list, and create a new class in the `Cecil\Generator` namespace.